Michael Massey Player Props: Royals vs. Orioles

-The Kansas City Royals, including Michael Massey and his .375 slugging percentage in past 10 games, including one extra-base hit but no homers), battle starter Cole Irvin and the Baltimore Orioles at Oriole Park at Camden Yards, Saturday at 4:05 PM ET.
+On Sunday, Michael Massey (coming off going 0-for-4) and the Kansas City Royals play the Baltimore Orioles, whose starting pitcher will be Kyle Gibson.
+First pitch is at 1:35 PM ET.

-In his previous game he had a one-hit performance (1-for-4) against the Orioles.
+He had a hitless performance in his previous game (0-for-4) against the Orioles.

 Michael Massey Game Info & Props vs. the Orioles